lucabanetta/aiida-seigrowth/README.md

  * Before proceeding with the installation make sure that you have the right version of Pybamm installed correctly using the developer version

- * Download the External Code folder and include the python script pb.py by modifying the "remote_abs_path" option in code.yml accordingly:
+ * Download the External Code folder and include the python script pb.py by modifying the "remote_abs_path" option in code.yml by inserting the absolute path to the script pb.py:

  * Include the code by using
 ```